 Determining Gross Income

 Income includes salary or profits, in the case of business owners (minus “ordinary and necessary business expenses”), as well as non-monetary forms such as assets, income from management of rentals, and in-kind goods and services enjoyed.
-For those who make a salary or are contract workers, gross income is what is earned before taxes are withdrawn.
-Additionally, investments that either party holds are subject to being considered as income for the purposes of determining child support payments.
+For those who make a salary or are contract workers, gross income is earned before taxes are withdrawn.
+Additionally, investments that either party holds are subject to being considered income to determine child support payments.

-For business owners, the business’s net profits are considered income, and only exclude the business’s ordinary and necessary expenses.
+The business’s net profits are considered income for business owners and only exclude the business’s ordinary and necessary expenses.
 These expenses must be directly tied to the functioning of the business.
 For example, payments for a company car can be considered ordinary and necessary business expenses.
 On the other hand, personal vehicle expenses are not.

 In many cases, a spouse will use the business account to pay for personal expenses, such as utilities, technology, or even vacations, among many others.
-If an attorney proves or the court deems that an expense is not directly related to the functioning of the business, the amount will be added back to the business’s profit for purposes of determining income, according to New Jersey child support laws.
+If an attorney proves or the court deems that an expense is not directly related to the business’s functioning, the amount will be added back to the business’s profit for purposes of determining income, according to New Jersey child support laws.

-Additionally, money flowing in that is not directly business-related can be considered income for the purposes of the child support payment.
-For example, if the business has extended a loan and monthly payments are coming in, or if the business owns a property that is being rented, and monthly rent is being received, each of these will add to the company’s gross income.
+Additionally, money flowing in that is not directly business-related can be considered income for the child support payment purposes.
+For example, if the business has extended a loan and monthly payments are coming in, or if the business owns a property that is being rented.
+Monthly rent is being received; each of these will add to the company’s gross income.

 Sometimes, one’s actual income doesn’t reflect their professional capacity.
-This could be true in the case of a stay-at-home parent who, despite limited or absent traditional income, has an advanced degree and therefore high employability.
-In this case, a divorce attorney can help to identify the resources to prove what their income would be if they were engaged in the workforce.
+This could be true in the case of a stay-at-home parent who has an advanced degree and, therefore, high employability despite limited or absent traditional income.
+In this case, a divorce attorney can help identify the resources to prove their income if they were engaged in the workforce.
 This is called imputing the party’s income.
-In order to find what the spouse’s earnings would be, experts look at their professional qualifications, education, and training; the region in which they live and the corresponding available jobs that match their qualifications; and average earnings for corresponding professions as reported by the New Jersey Department of Labor and Workforce Development.
-From this research, a spouse’s income is imputed, and the argument is made that they are responsible for providing child support payments based on their potential employment income figure, though they have not made such an income recently due to their marital circumstances.
+To find what the spouse’s earnings would be, experts look at their professional qualifications, education, and training; the region in which they live and the corresponding available jobs that match their qualifications; and average earnings for corresponding professions as reported by the New Jersey Department of Labor and Workforce Development.
+From this research, a spouse’s income is imputed, and the argument is made that they are responsible for providing child support payments based on their potential employment income figure.
+However, they have not made such an income recently due to their marital circumstances.

-Finally, non-monetary in-kind goods and services are audited to determine their monetary value and added to income for the purposes of determining child support payment.
-Whether these in-kind means are personally or professionally tied (usually business enjoy in-kind options in exchange), the court will determine what the market value of the goods or services are and add this figure to the party’s gross income.
+Finally, non-monetary in-kind goods and services are audited to determine their monetary value and added to income to determine child support payment.
+Whether these in-kind means are personally or professionally tied (usually, businesses enjoy in-kind options in exchange), the court will determine the market value of the goods or services and add this figure to the party’s gross income.